Klortho/Eutils-JSON/test/README.md

   for validation of the XML results
 * `TestXmlJson.pl` - Tests each sample in samples.xml
 * `EutilsJson.pm` - Perl module with some shared code.
+* `GetRandomIds.pl` - throw-away script to compile lists of random IDs for each of the available databases.
+The output of this is XML, suitable for merging into `samples.xml`.